nga195/nga195/README.md

-- 👋 Hi, I’m @nga195
+- 👋 Hi, I’m
-- 👀 I’m interested in binge watching Netlix :) *feeling guilty
+- 👀 I’m interested in
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently
-- 💞️ I’m looking to collaborate on projects involving Python
+- 💞️ I’m looking to
 - 📫 How to reach me

 <!---